Edinburgh-Genome-Foundry/saboteurs/pypi-readme.rst

 Saboteurs
 ==========

 Saboteurs is a Python library to detect bad elements (or *weakest links*) from success/failure data.
 It is used at the Edinburgh Genome Foundry to identify compromised samples of genetic parts, based on success statistics from genetic assemblies involving these parts.

+Saboteurs can also be used to design "test batches" which will allow to easily identify bad elements.

 Infos
 -----